inspec/inspec-aws/docs/resources/aws_ec2_vpc_peering_connections.md

 ### exist

-Use `should` to test that the entity exists.
+Use `should` to test that an entity exists.

     describe aws_ec2_vpc_peering_connections do
       it { should exist }
     end

-Use `should_not` to test the entity does not exist.
+Use `should_not` to test an entity does not exist.

     describe aws_ec2_vpc_peering_connections do
       it { should_not exist }